bleachevil/Classwork/README.md

 Generally, a higher sharpe ratio indicates a higher return given the level of risk that was taken.
 By this definition, XRP indicates a higher investment return per unit of risk compared to its counterparties.
 Tron also has a very high sharpe ratio at 45.183.

+Based on the findings of the Sharpe ratio alone, it is fair to say that XRP generally has a higher risk adjusted performance compared to the other tokens.

-Compared to the benchmark, Solana and Fantom fall short.
+When comparing to the benchmark, Solana and Fantom fall short.

 ### Beta & Rolling Beta